in

 Consider the space between the toilet and the back wall.
 One can determine this by adding half the toilet bowl’s width to 12 inches.
 The shower floor must have a minimum area of 30×30 inches, and the shower entry must have at least 24 inches of space or clearance in front.

-Adding a bathroom to a garage is one way to improve the property’s overall value.
+Adding a bathroom is one way to improve the property’s overall value.
 It allows the family to make their home more functional, especially when there are visitors or guests.

 The main concern in this project is the plumbing installation.
 If one is not confident about adding a bathroom to the garage by himself, it is always best to hire professionals.